top of page

 Classical Marketing for ENSW

-Over 30 years in marketing--the last 20 in enterprise software--I have relied learned from and real-life gurus like my boss at the consultancy I worked with in the 1990s.
-His background was in product and brand management, and the company, which used the tagline "Where the Marketing Makes the Advertising Work," focused on classical marketing planning for industrial companies and products.
+Over 30 years in marketing--the last 20 in enterprise software--I have relied learned from seminal marketing authors and real-life gurus like my boss at the consultancy I worked with in the 1990s.
+His background was in product and brand management, and the company, used the tagline "Where the Marketing Makes the Advertising Work."
+Our work was focused on classical marketing planning for industrial companies and products rather than what we called "pretty pictures and funny headlines" offered by competitors.

-We advocated for the approach and thinking of Al Ries and Jack Trout.
+The company had a proprietary marketing approach influenced by classical marketing and the approach and thinking of Al Ries and Jack Trout.
 My first boss out of college introduced me to their seminal work, Positioning, The Battle For Your Mind in 1988.
-Later, as I took on a vice president role at the industrial marketing consultancy, with a greater focus on in-the-trenches tactics, their books Marketing Warfare and The 22 Immutable Laws of Marketing became central to my work.
+Later, their books Marketing Warfare and The 22 Immutable Laws of Marketing became central to my work.

 Software Marketing Tactics